Lilian Baels: Marriage and controversy

 In 1941, at the invitation of Queen Elisabeth, Lilian visited Laeken Castle, where King Leopold III, now a prisoner of war, was held by the Germans under house arrest.
 This visit was followed by several others, with the result that Leopold III and Lilian fell in love.
 Leopold proposed marriage to Lilian in July 1941, but Lilian declined his offer because "Kings only marry princesses," she said.
 Queen Elisabeth, however, prevailed upon Lilian to accept the King's offer.
 Lilian agreed to marry the King, but declined the title of queen.
-Instead, the King gave Lilian the title Princess of Belgium, and Princess of Réthy with the style Royal Highness.
+Instead, the King gave Lilian the title Princess of Belgium, a.k.a.
+Princess of Réthy, with the style Royal Highness.
 It was agreed that descendants of the King's new marriage would be titled Prince/Princess of Belgium with the style Royal Highness but excluded from succession to the throne.

-Leopold and Lilian initially planned to hold their official, civil marriage after the end of the war and the liberation of Belgium, but in the meantime, a secret religious marriage ceremony took place on 11 September 1941, in the chapel of Laeken Castle, in the presence of King Leopold's mother Queen Elisabeth, Lilian's father Henri Baels, Cardinal van Roey (who work as the Archbishop of Mechelen and primate of Belgium) and one of the King's old friends.
+Leopold and Lilian initially planned to hold their official, civil marriage after the end of the war and the liberation of Belgium, but in the meantime, a secret religious marriage ceremony took place on 11 September 1941, in the chapel of Laeken Castle, in the presence of King Leopold's mother Queen Elisabeth, Lilian's father Henri Baels, Cardinal van Roey (who worked as the Archbishop of Mechelen and primate of Belgium) and one of the King's old friends.
 Lilian was wearing Queen Elisabeth's bridal veil during her wedding.
 This actually contravened Belgian law, which required that the religious wedding be preceded by the civil one.
 Although Lilian and Leopold had originally planned to postpone their civil marriage until the end of the war, Lilian was soon expecting her first child, necessitating a civil marriage, which took place on 6 December 1941.
 The civil marriage automatically made Lilian a Belgian princess.
 Lilian proved a devoted wife to the King and an affectionate and vivacious stepmother to his children by his first wife, Queen Astrid.
-Her stepchildren – Joséphine-Charlotte, Baudouin, and Albert II – adored her and they called her "Mother".
+Her stepchildren—Joséphine-Charlotte, Baudouin, and Albert II—adored her and they called her "Mother".